yeshipursley/image-analysis-DSS/README.md

 ```
 Terminal should now show (dss) before the prompt.

-When you have navigated to the cloned repo you should use:
+When that is done you should use:
 ```
 pip install -r requirements.txt
 ```